Tema Oil Refinery: TOR debts

 The Government of Ghana in 2010 paid all the debt owed to Ghana Commercial Bank.
 The debt of 1 billion cedis had accrued due to Government of Ghana's subsidy on petroleum products.

-Fire

 On 29 September 2023, a gas booster station called Quantum Gas near the facility caught fire.

+On July 15, 2026, the Tema Oil Refinery (TOR) received one million barrels of Ghana's locally produced Jubilee Medium Sweet Crude.
+This delivery represents a significant step forward in the efforts to bring the country's sole state-owned refinery back to full operational capacity and to enhance domestic petroleum refining.